 |Amount per Serving||530 mg|

 |Click on ingredients below

 for more information

 |Bifidus (Bb-06)||2.5 billion CFU||N/A*|

 |Rhamnosus (Lr-32)||1.2 billion CFU||N/A*|

 * Daily Value Not Established

-We do not use genetically engineered strains in our probiotics formula
+**We do not use genetically engineered strains in our Probiotic Formula**

 Our probiotic supplement provides you with the all-important L. acidophilus to maintain digestive health, plus the equally-important Bifidobacteria, which may help protect your colon.
 This formula also has L. salivarius (for digestion), L. rhamnosus (to stimulate immunity), L. plantarum (to maintain the system against harmful bacteria), and fructo-oligosaccharides (to enhance beneficial bacteria growth).
-And our probiotic supplement is stabilized to last 2 years in your refrigerator, or 6 months at room temperature.*
+And our probiotic supplement is now stabilized to maintain full potency for 18 months at room temperature--even longer when refrigerated.*